 I hold a PhD in Computer Sciences from the University Abderrahmane Mira (Bejaia, Algeria), as well as an Engineer degree in Computer Sciences from the University of Science and Technology USTHB (Algiers, Algeria) and a Magister degree in Computer Sciences from the University Abderrahmane Mira.

-Currently, I serve as a research engineer at IMT Atlantique (Brest, France), where I am part of the MOTEL team.
-My research focus is on developing advanced analytical tools to enhance digital learning practices and improve the overall learning experience.
-Before my current role, I served as a full-time permanent researcher (Maître de Recherche B) at the Algerian Research Center on Scientific and Technical Information CERIST.
+I am currently working as a postdoctoral researcher at LIRIS, specifically within the TWEAK team.
+Prior to this, I held the position of research engineer at IMT Atlantique in Brest, France, where I was an integral part of the MOTEL research team.
+My research is centered around the development of advanced analytical tools aimed at enhancing digital learning practices and improving the overall learning experience.
+Before my tenure at IMT Atlantique, I served as a full-time permanent researcher (Maître de Recherche B) at the Algerian Research Center on Scientific and Technical Information CERIST.

 My current research primarily focuses on the intersection of Learning Analytics, Educational Data Mining, and Artificial Intelligence in Education.
 Key areas of interest include:

 Human-Computer Interaction (HCI): Exploring ways to enhance the interaction between humans and computers in educational settings.

 Technology-Enhanced Learning (TEL): Leveraging technology to create more effective and engaging learning environments.

 Design and Co-Design of Analytics Tools: Developing and refining tools for analyzing educational data, often with the involvement of end-users.

 Knowledge Engineering: Investigating methods to capture, represent, and apply knowledge in educational contexts.